- If notifications are not showing, you need to check the Mail app and ensure it's running in the background.

 - To fix the issue, some are suggesting to pin the affected email account to the Start menu.

 Windows 10 Mail app notifications are not working on your PC?
 This tutorial will show you how to fix them once and for all.

-What to do if Windows 10 Mail app notifications aren’t working?
+What can I do if Windows Mail notifications are not working?

-1. Allow Calendar app to run in the background
+1. Allow the Calendar app to run in the background

 - Open the Start Menu and then click on Settings.

 - In the Setting window, click on Privacy.

 - Click on Background apps, and enable the Let apps run in the background